 Keep a healthy voice, avoid singing when you're sick

-Edited by Jerry Rivers, Anonymous, Eng, Lynn
+Edited by Jerry Rivers, Eng, Lynn, theatereater and 1 other

-During the winter months, there seem to be many people suffering with a cold or flu.
-If you sing as a professional, or often sing for others in some other capacity, you are likely concerned that you may contract such an illness.
+During the winter months, there seem to be many people suffering from a cold or flu.
+If you sing as a professional or often sing for others in some other capacity, you are likely concerned that you may contract such an illness.
 It is healthy to rest and recover from any illness before you expend much energy.
 This is a solid enough reason to not perform while ill.
 Yet, there are other reasons as well.
 If you sing while sick, and are hoarse from illness, there is a strong chance that your vocal cords are impaired.
 The illness will cause you to be hoarse (laryngitis) because your vocal cords are inflamed.
 Inflamed and swollen vocal cords will affect your singing voice because they will now be rigid.
-Your vocal cords must be flexible to allow singing with range and producing a quality tone.
+Your vocal cords must be flexible to allow singing with a range and producing a quality tone.
 They must be able to freely vibrate.
 If you absolutely must sing while ill, here are some ways that will at least help you do your best to entertain your audience.

-- 1Illness may not be the reason for losing your voice - If you are ill, it does not mean that your laryngitis is caused from the illness.It may be triggered from one of a few other causes.
+- 1Illness may not be the reason for losing your voice - If you are ill, it does not mean that your laryngitis is caused by the illness.It may be triggered from one of a few other causes.
 For example, it could be caused by vocal strain if you are not using the proper singing technique.
 If so, then one help is to warm up before each time you sing.
 This will gradually return your vocal cords to their best performance once again.
 You may need a voice coach to help you change your techniques if you become hoarse after you sing every time.Advertisement

 - 2Illness may affect your singing performance - If you have a respiratory infection, even a common cold, it may well have caused your singing voice to be impaired.If it is only a cold, doctors advise that you give it up to two weeks to run its course.
 If you have a singing engagement during that time, you may have to get medical help from your doctor.
-It should not be done every time that you have a cold, because it can cause your body's immune system to be less efficient.
+It should not be done every time that you have a cold because it can cause your body's immune system to be less efficient.
 Antibiotics also lose effectiveness if you resort to them for minor ailments often.Advertisement

 - 3While the cold is in your lungs or larynx, it is recommended to not sing at all.Not only will your performance suffer, but you can damage your vocal cords.
 To regain the elasticity of your vocal cords more quickly after the infection is gone, do warm-up vocal exercises daily.